Bart De Wever: Reunification of the Low Countries

 In July 2021, during an interview with Trends Talk on Kanaal Z, De Wever said "A confederation of the Low Countries could be a reality the day after tomorrow.
 If I could die as a Southern Dutchman, I would die happier than as a Belgian," During his premiership, in an interview with radio broadcaster Sven op 1 of WNL on 24 June 2025, De Wever expressed his continued support for the idea of a reunification between Belgium and the Netherlands.
 According to him "as a politician and a human being, I am convinced that the separation of the Netherlands in the 16th century is the greatest disaster that has ever befallen us."
-De Wever repeated this opinion during a speech at the 17th EW HJ Schoo-lezing in the Rode Hoed in Amsterdam on 4 September 2025.
+De Wever repeated this opinion during a speech at the 17th EW HJ Schoo-lezing in the Rode Hoed in Amsterdam on 4 September 2025, where he also advocated for closer ties between the Benelux countries.

 Flemish nationalism

 During his time as leader of the Flemish nationalist N-VA, De Wever campaigned in favour of gradual Flemish secessionism from Belgium and an independent Flanders within a wider democratic European confederation of sovereign states.
 In a 2010 interview, he stated "I'm not a revolutionary, and I'm not working toward the immediate end of Belgium" but believed the Belgian state is in a natural process of coming to an end.
 De Wever has argued that the French-speaking parties, particularly the Socialist Party, have blocked meaningful reforms for the country, and that opposition to financial transfers from Flanders as solidarity to Wallonia has increased Flemish nationalism, and that an independent Flanders would be able to regulate its own taxation and business policies.
 He has also stated "it's also a matter of our national and cultural identity.
 Saying that seems outmoded today.
-The embodiment of the modern age is the "global citizen," who is as mobile, flexible and rich as possible.
+The embodiment of the modern age is the 'global citizen', who is as mobile, flexible and rich as possible.
 In reality, most people are afraid of globalization and are asking themselves the question: Where exactly do I belong?
 This is no different in Flanders."

 De Wever has also spoken in favour of the Greater Netherlands concept in which Flanders and the Netherlands can potentially be united into the same country or under a federal agreement, arguing that Dutch and Flemings are "the same people separated by the same language."